MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-peercaching-and-help.md

 Applies to: Windows Server (All supported versions)

-The `bitsadmin` command displays the command-line usage for the `/peercaching` switch when combined with `/help` switch..
+The `bitsadmin` command displays the command-line usage for the `/peercaching` switch when combined with `/help` switch.

 ## Syntax